ANSANJAY/Mutex-and-Deadlock/15_MutexLockOrderingDeadlocks.md

-## Deadlock Due to Inconsistent Locking Order of Mutexes: README.md Notes 📝
+## Deadlock Due to Inconsistent Locking Order of Mutexes 📝

 ### Overview 🌐

-The video lecture focuses on how inconsistent locking order of mutexes in multi-threaded programs can lead to a deadlock.
+This focuses on how inconsistent locking order of mutexes in multi-threaded programs can lead to a deadlock.
 Mutexes are used to avoid race conditions and ensure that resources are accessed by one thread at a time.
 Incorrect locking and unlocking can trigger deadlocks.

 ### Key Concepts 📚